 We’ve been using The Buffalo Museum of Science’s Homemade Play-dough recipe for a couple of years now.
-In my opinion, this is the BEST dough for kids to play with (although I also love Crayola Model Magic!).
+In my opinion, this is the BEST dough for kids to play with (although I also love Crayola Model Magic as an alternative!).

 Here’s how to make the best play dough ever:

 Combine 1 cup flour, 1/2 cup salt, and 2 tsp. cream of tartar in a saucepan.
 Gradually stir in 1 cup of water mixed with 2 Tbsp oil and 1 tsp. of food coloring.
-Cook over medium to high heat, stirring constantly until a ball forms.
-Can also be microwaved (not sure how that would work out as I always cook it on the stovetop).
-Remove from heat and knead until smooth.
-Store at room temperature in a plastic bag.
-It should last for weeks.
+Cook over medium to high heat, constantly stirring until a ball forms.
+Remove from heat and allow to cool for a few minutes.
+Finally, knead with your hands until smooth.
+If desired, add a few drops of essential oil while kneading.
+Store the dough at room temperature in a plastic bag, and it should last for weeks.

-Just to note, I didn’t add the food coloring in the dough while I was cooking it.
-Instead, I put on plastic gloves and took smaller hunks, adding food coloring and then kneading it.
-It helped to get the right consistency as the mixture is more like mashed potatoes when you remove it from the heat.
-The kneading is VERY important and I figured I would just add the color at that point.
-Plus it is nice to have different colors. 😊
+To note, I didn’t add the food coloring to the dough while I was cooking it.
+Instead, I put on plastic gloves and broke off smaller hunks, adding food coloring and then kneading it.
+It helped get the right consistency as the mixture is more like mashed potatoes when you remove it from the heat.
+The kneading is VERY important, and I figured I would add the color at that point.
+Plus, it is nice to have different colors. 😊

 It looks like mashed potatoes before kneading.

 My child loved to stick all sorts of objects in the dough.

 I love storing things in my Tupperware!

 - 1 cup flour